Quantum trajectories and reduced dynamics in time-correlated environments: Modeling with the Redfield microscopic approach

 \section{Modeling with the Redfield microscopic approach}

-Our intent in this section is to explicitly derive a closed model master equation for the systems under investigation, interacting with colored environments.
-To do so, we elaborate on the relation between the stochastic approach and the microscopic derivation of the quantum master equation in the form due to Redfield.\cite{Redfield1957OnProcesses, Davies1974MarkovianEquations,Vacchini2024OpenTheory}
+In this section, we explicitly derive a closed model master equation for the systems under investigation, interacting with colored environments.
+To do so, we elaborate on the relation between the stochastic approach and the microscopic derivation of the quantum master equation in the form developed by Redfield.\cite{Redfield1957OnProcesses, Davies1974MarkovianEquations,Vacchini2024OpenTheory}

-Let us start by summarizing the main points of the Redfield derivation to identify explicitly the underlying assumptions and approximations (see for instance Ref.s \cite{petruccione2002,Rivas2011OpenIntroduction,Vacchini2024OpenTheory}).
+Let us start by summarizing the main points of the Redfield derivation to identify explicitly the underlying assumptions and approximations (see, for instance, Refs. [\onlinecite{petruccione2002,Rivas2011OpenIntroduction,Vacchini2024OpenTheory}]).
 The starting point is the microscopic definition of the global Hamiltonian in terms of the system, bath, and interaction Hamiltonians as

 where $H_S,H_B$ describe the two isolated subsystems and the interaction Hamiltonian $H_I\in\hilbert$ is defined as